stephanieyflu/DDA-visualizations/README.md

 conda deactivate
 ```

-After installing NormCo, we can place it in the SicknessMiner directory.
+After installing NormCo, we should place it in the SicknessMiner directory.

 ```
 # Moving to SicknessMiner parent directory